RABIYABASRI163/Secure-Data-hiding-using-steganography/README.md

-stego py need cv2 lib

-solution

-pip install cv2
+import cv2 properly
+install python properly and add the path to it